Kata5/FemtoOnAcid/README.md

 This project has been partially funded through the Hungarian Brain Research Program.

-Femtonics Real-time Analysis Package enables you online analyze your data measured with Femtonics AO microscope via FemtoAPI <<link>> while your measurement is still running.
+Femtonics Real-time Analysis Package enables you online analyze your data measured with Femtonics AO microscope via [FemtoAPI](https://github.com/Femtonics/FemtoAPI) while your measurement is still running.
 You can exploit the benefits of this great advantage when online information from network dynamic is essential (i.e.: when performing photoStimulation)

 Fast and scalable algorithms are implemented for